nickshl/SmartPendant/README.md

 Detailed instructions how to check compatibility are [available here.](https://www.youtube.com/watch?v=ToWwejkP6e4)

+## GRBLHAL Configuration recommendations

+Consider turning on these options inside GRBLHAL General section:

+* Work coordinate offset

+* Overrides

+* Enable when homing

+## Debugging

+You can uncomment `#define SEND_DATA_TO_USB` line in `Application/GrblComm.h` file, recompile firmware.
+With that controller mirrors all GRBL communication protocol to USB-based com port.

+## Probing

+### Center Finder

+You can select which axes will be used for searching.
+Active axes are highlighted in red.
+For outside center finding 2 additional parameters are available: `DISTANCE` - how far to travel before lowering probe. `CLEARANCE` - lowering depth.

+### Edge Finder

+Active axes are highlighted in red.
+You can also select which direction to travel using `+` and `-` fields.
+At the end of the process probe will be positioned at the very edge. `CLEARANCE` controls how far probe will be raised after the process.

+`PRECISE` button allows performing 2 consequent measurements by rotating probe 180 deg after the first measurement for improved precision.

+### Tool Offset

+After using first tool, jog over probe and click `measure base` before changing.
+Change to the next tool and click `measure offset`.
+After process is completed, new tool offset will be set to match first tool length.

 ## Schematic

 Schematic vesion 1.3(and later versions, only layout slightly changed):